 Component States paradigm to let you easily switch between states.

-Raised, Outlined, Flat, and Floating Action Buttons support flexible icon and label templates.
+Contained, Outlined, Flat, and Floating Action Buttons support flexible icon and label templates.
+In Figma, to show or hide the icons, you can use the Left Icon and Right Icon boolean properties.
+If you want to have an Icon Button, you can set the Content property to Icon.
 In Sketch, the smart layout rules applied, allow the layout to adjust accordingly when you set the elements you want to hide to ~No Symbol.
 In Adobe XD, you achieve the same by deleting the unused layer instead.
 However, if you only want to change the label and icon position at design time you can simply drag one of them to the other side of the other one.

 The Buttons come with styling flexibility through the various options for the background, label, and icon colors.

 When the content of a Button contains a label, it must be uppercase and with a thicker (usually Medium or Semi-bold) font treatment.
 When more than one Button is needed for a layout, size them with equal height and arrange them on the same horizontal plane next to each other with sufficient space on both sides to avoid erroneous taps and clicks.
 In such layouts, avoid combining the different types of buttons.
 Preferably, you'll want to choose one and use it consistently for all actions that belong in that section of the UI.